F300 FAQs

 How off road is the route?

-The route is close to a 50:50 split of tarmac and forest roads (all comfortably rideable on 40mm tyres).
+The route is close to a 50:50 split of tarmac (quiet cycle routes) and forest roads (all comfortably rideable on 40mm tyres).

 What’s the most suitable bike?